 In the event you add a core layer to your existing network and the RP is currently configured on a distribution layer, you may want to move the RP to the core.
-You can do this by following the IP Multicast section in the core layer IP Multicast procedure and program the RP address on the loopback 1 interfaces at the new location with the same ip address used on loopback 1 in this procedure, then enable and establish IP Multicast and MSDP peering.
+You can do this by configuring the RP address on the loopback 1 interfaces at the new location with the same ip address used on loopback 1 in this procedure, then enable and establish IP Multicast and MSDP peering.